 - Combine dry ingredients in a large bowl.

-- In a medium bowl, mash banana and whisk with remaining ingredients except for chocolate chips.
-Add to dry ingredients.
+- In a medium bowl, mash bananas and whisk with the remaining ingredients except for chocolate chips.

 - Stir in chocolate chips.

 - Divide evenly into prepared muffin pan making sure each has about the same amount of liquid and oats.

 - Bake for 20-25 minutes or until set.
 They should be slightly brown around edges.